qmacro/managed-associations-in-cap/guide/README.md

   }
   ```

-Now we need to change those to point to the corresponding elements in the new link entity `Books_Authors`.
+Now we need to make a change so that they no longer point to each other, but instead point to the corresponding elements in the new link entity `Books_Authors`.

-Modify the `srv/extend.cds` so the entire contents look like this (note that each of the element names are plural now):
+👉 Modify the `srv/extend.cds` so the entire contents look like this (note that each of the element names are plural now):

 ```cds
 using bookshop from '../db/schema';